FJDeFi/x402_i3_app/README.md

 Every paid action (single model call or workflow run) is gated through **x402-style invoices** and settled in **USDC on Solana Devnet** via **Phantom**.
 Only after a payment is confirmed on-chain will the app invoke the underlying model(s) and stream back the answer.

-This turns our website into a real **x402 AI agent application** rather than just a front-end demo.

 ---